-Combat® Machinable Ceramics Grade A uses B2O3 binder system to add mechanical strength to hot pressed hBN.
-One of the legacy products since the scientific community discovered the benefits of hot pressed hBN, Grade A is specified into applications from a long time ago.
+COMBAT® Machinable Ceramics grade A uses B2O3 binder system to add mechanical strength to hot pressed hBN.
+One of the legacy products since the scientific community discovered the benefits of hot pressed hBN, Grade A has been specified in many applications for over 50 years.
 Grade A offers a practical choice for high temperature insulators, kiln furniture, and general purpose applications, and continues to finds new applications.

 Due to the hygroscopic binder system, care must be taken during storage and use to avoid exposure to moisture.

-Combat® Machinable Ceramics HP Grade uses calcium borate binder system.
-It is particularly useful for applications where low thermal expansion, high thermal shock resistance, and increased spall resistance is required.
-A great alternative for minimal moisture exposure due to its binder system, Grade HP is Saint-Gobain’s workhorse hBN grade sold in applications worldwide.
+COMBAT® Machinable Ceramics grade HP uses a calcium borate binder system.
+It is particularly useful for applications where low thermal expansion, high thermal shock resistance, and increased spallation resistance is required.
+With improved moisture resistance compared to grade A, grade HP is Saint-Gobain’s workhorse hBN grade sold in applications worldwide.
+HP is well known in the aerospace community as a mission-proven component in Hall Effect Thrusters for satellite propulsion.

 Like all other hBN grades offered by Saint-Gobain, both HP and HPL are easily machinable to intricate shapes with precise tolerances.

-Combat® Machinable Ceramics Grade M and M26 are unique ceramic composites of hBN in a silica matrix, offered only by Saint-Gobain.
-Silica (SiO2) binder system contributes to its excellent moisture/thermal shock resistance.
-These grades can operate up to 1400°C,
+COMBAT® Machinable Ceramics grades M & M26 are unique ceramic composites of hBN in a silica matrix, offered only by Saint-Gobain.
+The silica (SiO2) binder system contributes to its excellent moisture and thermal shock resistance.
+These grades can operate up to 1400°C.

-M26 Grade has 60% hBN and 40% semiconductor grade SiO2, whereas M has 40%hBN and 60% semiconductor grade SiO2.
-M26 Grade has an edge in applications where better mechanical strength is required.
-M has an advantage in applications where higher thermal conductivity and moisture resistance is required.
+M26 Grade has 60% hBN and 40% semiconductor grade SiO2, whereas M has 40% hBN and 60% semiconductor grade SiO2.
+M Grade has an edge in applications where better mechanical strength is required.
+M26 has an advantage in applications where higher thermal conductivity and moisture resistance is required.
+M26 has been tested by NASA and is now a popular grade, in addition to HP, for hall effect thrusters.

 While both Grades M and M26 are both thermally excellent materials, the most important features these grades offer is the electrical properties - high dielectric strength (>40KV/mm) along with a low dielectric constant k (<4), making them exceptionally useful in microwave environments in the GHz ranges.
 These grades have successfully passed MIL-I-10A grade of L542 test, a procedure requiring immersion in water for 48 hours prior to testing at elevated frequencies.